totaljs/components/j-Dashboard/readme.md

 			// dashboard will execute this handler each 5 seconds };

+		exports.focus = function() {
+			// Optional, when the "window" is focused the delegate will be executed };

 		exports.resize = function(width, height, el, display) {
 			// @width {Number}
 			// @height {Number}